jazdal/my-simple-website/README.md

 # my-simple-website
-A learning repository for building a simple website using HTML, CSS, and JavaScript.
+A learning repository for building a simple website using pure HTML (strictly not for hacking NASA).